-Due to the complex changes to the statutory and regulatory requirements for T nonimmigrant status and related adjustment of status applications, this section on T nonimmigrants is divided into four groups with specific instructions for those applications that fall within each group.
+Due to the complex changes to the statutory and regulatory requirements for T nonimmigrant status and related adjustment of status applications, this section on T nonimmigrants is divided into four categories with specific instructions for those applications that fall within each group.

-The following information applies to T nonimmigrants afforded an extension of status during the pendency of an application for adjustment of status under INA $\S 245(l)$ :
+The following information applies to T nonimmigrants afforded an extension of status during the pendency of an application for adjustment of status:

-- To receive an extension of T nonimmigrant status based on the filing of an application for adjustment of status, the T nonimmigrant must file Form I-485 in accordance with the form instructions.
-If the T nonimmigrant files the Form I-485 while still in valid T nonimmigrant status, there is no need to file the Form I-539, Application to Extend/Change Nonimmigrant Status. - All Forms I-485 will be adjudicated according to the T adjustment regulation at 8 CFR 245.23. - When a T nonimmigrant properly files for adjustment of status, USCIS will issue two new Forms I-797, Notice of Action: a receipt notice for the application for adjustment of status, and a notice of extension of the T nonimmigrant status. - The extension of T nonimmigrant status will be valid until a decision is rendered on the pending Form I-485 and, during that time, the applicant will continue in valid T nonimmigrant status with all the associated rights, privileges, and responsibilities. - While the Form I-485 is pending, the applicant is authorized to work.
-The Form I-797, Notice of Action that indicates an extension of status can be used for verifying the employment authorization of individiuals on a Form I-9, Employment Eligibility Verification for one year from the expiration date of the applicant's previous period of T nonimmigrant status, unless the Form I-485 is denied or withdrawn, whichever is earlier.
-The applicant may also apply for an employment authorization document (EAD) by filing Form I-765, Application for Employment Authorization.
-An applicant may file Form I-765 concurrently with Form I-485.
-Any EAD, including renewals, will be issued using the (c)(9) eligibility code.
+• To receive an extension of T nonimmigrant status based on the filing of an application for adjustment of status, the T nonimmigrant should file the Form I-485, Application to Register Permanent Residence or Adjust Status, with the Vermont Service Center.
+There is no need to file the Form I-539, Application to Extend/Change Nonimmigrant Status.

-Derivative T nonimmigrants who properly file Form I-485 will be issued two new Forms I-797, as described above.
+- All adjustment of status applications will be adjudicated according to the T adjustment regulation at 8 CFR 245.23. - When a T nonimmigrant properly files for adjustment of status, USCIS will issue two new Forms I-797, Notice of Action: a receipt notice for the application for adjustment of status; and a notice of extension of the T nonimmigrant status. - The extension of T nonimmigrant status will be valid until a decision is rendered on the pending Form I-485 and, during that time, the applicant will continue in valid T nonimmigrant status with all the associated rights, privileges, and responsibilities. - While the Form I-485 is pending, any Employment Authorization Document (EAD), as well as renewals of such EAD, will be issued using the (c)(9) eligibility code. - Derivative T nonimmigrants who properly file an application for adjustment of status will be issued two new Forms I-797, as described above.
 Derivative T nonimmigrant status will not be extended based on the principal T nonimmigrant's pending Form I-485.
-A derivative T nonimmigrant's status will be automatically extended when the derivative properly files for adjustment of status.